talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     Integer skip = 56; // Integer | The number of items to skip when paging through large result sets.
     String sort = "sort_example"; // String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** This parameter works only with numeric fields.
     String integrationRequestUuid = "integrationRequestUuid_example"; // String | Filter results by integration request UUID.
-    BigDecimal webhookId = new BigDecimal(); // BigDecimal | Filter results by Webhook.
+    BigDecimal webhookId = new BigDecimal(); // BigDecimal | Filter results by webhook id.
     BigDecimal applicationId = new BigDecimal(); // BigDecimal | Filter results by Application ID.
-    BigDecimal campaignId = new BigDecimal(); // BigDecimal | Filter results by campaign.
+    BigDecimal campaignId = new BigDecimal(); // BigDecimal | Filter results by campaign ID.
     OffsetDateTime createdBefore = new OffsetDateTime(); // OffsetDateTime | Only return events created before this date.
 You can use any time zone setting.
 Talon.One will convert to UTC internally.
     OffsetDateTime createdAfter = new OffsetDateTime(); // OffsetDateTime | Only return events created after this date.
 You can use any time zone setting.
 Talon.One will convert to UTC internally. try {